gcallah/MiscWriting/AI/AIAlchemists.md

-["the last of the magicians."](https://www.neh.gov/humanities/2011/januaryfebruary/feature/newton-the-last-magician) (However, Keynes himself might be considered a latter-day magician, his theories transforming profligate spending and useless work into prosperity!
+["the last of the magicians."](https://www.neh.gov/humanities/2011/januaryfebruary/feature/newton-the-last-magician) (However, Keynes himself might be considered a latter-day magician, his theories transforming profligate spending and useless work into prosperity.
 In fact, Eliade saw the "systems of political economy" as carrying forward the alchemist's dream.)

 As an example of what Newton spent a large amount of his time doing,